hpc-unibe-ch/pocket-ubelix2/README.md

     $ vagrant status

-### The prefs.conf file
+### Configuring the different scripts

-Every script is using preferences set in prefs.conf.
-The most important setting is the environemtn setting.
-This makes every script work on the same environemnt.
+Every script has some variables at the top to configure its behaviour.
+As of this writing the defaults will install Puppet-5.3.x and checkout the development branch of the ubelix control repository.

 Keep in mind that environemnts correspond to branches in the puppetenv repository.